 Dec.
 2016 EPA releases the final review plan for the PM NAAQS review.
 EPA projects that the scientific review will be completed in Fall 2020 and a final decision made on the NAAQS in 2022.

 Oct.
-31, 2017 Administrator Pruitt issues a memo changing the membership requirements for the Clean Air Science Advisory Committee (CASAC).
+31, 2017 Administrator Pruitt issues a memo changing the membership requirements for the CASAC.
 CASAC is an independent expert committee that assists EPA in reviewing the NAAQS.
 Under the new guidelines, scientists who have received grants from EPA are no longer eligible to serve on the committee.

 June 26, 2018 EPA announces the beginning of its next review of the ozone NAAQS by issuing a call for information to assist EPA in developing the review plan and science assessment.